Skip to main content

 Myth: Because the person didn't physically or verbally say no, it wasn't assault.

 Fact: Freezing is a common reaction to a threatening event.
 We often hear about fight or flight, but it's really fight, flight or freeze.
-Additionally, perpetrators can use alcohol or other drugs to incapacitate a victim, or forms of coercion.
+Additionally, perpetrators can use substances or forms of coercion to incapacitate a victim.

 Myth: Uncontrollable sexual urges can happen and sometimes people can't control themselves.

 Fact: Sexual violence is about power and control over another individual.
-Most people do not commit sexual violence.
-And, further, people can control their desires.
-Just ask anyone who has been interrupted by a knock on their door while engaging in sexual activity.
+People can control their desires.

 Myth: Most assaults are between strangers